fumio125/fumio125.github.io/content/post/2025_cvpr/index.md

 ---
 title: 🎉 A paper was accepted to CVPR 2025!
-summary: Congratulations for Liu-san and Huang-san for your great work!
+summary: Congrats for Liu-san and Huang-san for your great work!
 date: 2025-02-26
 authors:
   - admin